nikspandya/Facial_Expression_Recognition_Under_Occlusion/README.md

 # Thesis_work
-all the codes for thesis work "facial expression recogntition uder partial occlusion"
+some of the codes from thesis work "facial expression recogntition uder partial occlusion"